VaishnaviRavindraShanbhag/circular-buffer-c/READ_ME.txt

 Embedded Systems utilize circular buffer cause more often than not, these systems are in some way time dependent.

 This code practices clearing the buffer.
-It also accepts data = maxlen - 1, and uses this as a sure shot way to difffrenciate between an empty and a full buffer.
+It also accepts data = maxlen - 1, and uses this as a sure shot way to diffrenciate between an empty and a full buffer.